 Moscow is a medium-sized city located in the state of Idaho.
-With a population of 25,060 people and four constituent neighborhoods, Moscow is the 12th largest community in Idaho.
+With a population of 26,249 people and six constituent neighborhoods, Moscow is the 13th largest community in Idaho.

 Also of interest is that Moscow has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Moscow in 2010 was $20,151, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,604 for a family of four.
+The per capita income in Moscow in 2018 was $28,075, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $112,300 for a family of four.
 However, Moscow contains both very wealthy and poor people as well.

+Moscow is a somewhat ethnically-diverse city.
 The people who call Moscow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moscow residents report their race to be White, followed by Asian.
-Important ancestries of people in Moscow include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Moscow include German, English, Irish, Italian, and Norwegian.

 The most common language spoken in Moscow is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.